 Applications are due by December, 1, 2017.
 A non-refundable deposit of $750 will be due immediately upon acceptance.
 The balance of the program fee will be due by early April, 2018.

-This course is listed as UAP 3954 for undergraduates and 5954 for graduate students.
-The course is not recognized as a Curriculum for Liberal Education (CLE) offering, but may be substituted in to meet these requirements at your advisors discretion.
+This course is listed as UAP 3954 for undergraduates and UAP 5954 for graduate students.
+It is not recognized as a Curriculum for Liberal Education (CLE) offering, but may be substituted in to meet requirements at your advisor’s discretion.
+EPP and PUA majors and Minors should see Chris LaPlante for information on which courses this can substitute for.
+If advisors in other deparments need more information to make decisions on suitable substitutions, they may certainly reach out to us – ralphbu [at] vt [dot] edu and tschenk [at] vt [dot] edu.

-How do I show others what a great program this will be?
+How do I learn more and show others what a great program this will be?

 PLEASE USE THIS FORM TO SUBMIT ANY ADDITIONAL QUESTIONS YOU HAVE AND WE WILL GET BACK TO YOU AS SOON AS POSSIBLE: